🛡️

 4. 4

-Each output is distinct from the original and from other accounts.
+what goes out is distinct from the original and from what your other accounts posted.

 Frequently Asked Questions

-Does AutoClip's processing count as Substantial Human Input?
+Does AutoClip's output count as substantial human input?

 Why do clips need to be unique per account?